genesiscommunitysuccess/docs/versioned_docs/version-2023.1/01_getting-started/02_quick-start/08_run-the-application-docker.md

     - docker
 ---

-To be able to follow the instructions on this page, please make sure you have sucessfuly installed [genesis plugin](../../../server/tooling/intellij-plugin/).
+Before you follow the instructions on this page, make sure you have sucessfully installed [genesis plugin](../../../server/tooling/intellij-plugin/).

 ## Building and composing Docker images

-First we need to start the database (in this tutorial we are using a POSTGRES db in a docker container).
+First, you need to start the database (in this tutorial we are using a POSTGRES db in a docker container).
 Make sure your docker management software (in our case Rancher desktop) is up and running and do the following:

 ```powershell
 docker pull postgres